farisachugthai/newbuntu/newbuntu/README.md

 # README

+## Suggestions and Roadmap:

+11/01/18

+What'll end up taking a ton of work [outside of just resetting up this operating system while learning how to do so using python], is getting code organized and where it needs to be.

+Good spot to start?

+Pick away at 10-langauge-support.sh.

+Its the amalgation of lots of different things, and as you keep working on this repo, you'll probably end up dropping the unimportant bs.

+Also don't hesitate to do the same thing or even just copy paste the vim-setup.py file in viconf over.

+Old:
 Yeah so I'm kinda starting over again because this last version quite honestly sucks.

 So I installed Parrot OS on my laptop and now I'm kinda just tracking what I had